 practicality to make daily life easier and more pleasant for hospitalized patients.

-In nuclear medicine, the waiting room now features new
+In nuclear medicine, the waiting room is now equipped with new

 Thanks to the generosity of donors, these renovated spaces help provide

-Thank you for contributing to this sense of well-being every day.
+Thank you for contributing to this daily well-being.

 2. Lighting to make the healthcare journey more comfortable

-These devices display images of the sky and natural landscapes,
+This equipment displays images of the sky and natural landscapesto

-helping to recreate a sense of daylight and openness.
-They help
+recreate a sense of daylight and openness.
+It helps

 to soothe patients, particularly after surgery,